raganwald/raganwald.github.com/index.md

 I have designed and built software for paying customers since the 1990s:

-- In the early 90s, I wrote and sold a Classified Advertising Management application for Desktop Publishers.
+- In the early 90s, I wrote and sold Tableau, a Classified Advertising Management application for Desktop Publishers.[^tableau]

 - In 1994, I shipped [nCrypt Light], a message encryption tool for the Apple Newton.